justingallagher/fpga-trace/README.md

 # FPGA-Trace

-An FPGA accelerated ray tracer, implemented in C++ and VHDL.
+An FPGA accelerated ray tracer, implemented in C++ and using High Level Synthesis (HLS) for hardware design, running on the Xilinx Zedboard SoC.
 This project will use FPGA hardware to encode triangle intersection tests on a scene, allowing for reduced energy usage.
-I will compare the energy efficiency of a CPU-based and FPGA-based implementations in terms of energy per triangle intersection.
+I will compare the energy efficiency of SIMD and FPGA accelerated implementations in terms of energy and speed per triangle intersection.

 ## Background